 This will ensure all your bait will stay inside your feeder on the cast but as soon as it hits the water and the ground bait starts to break down in the water the bait is left free to come out either end.

 That being said, open-ended feeders are effective for fishing with only ground bait if you please.
 In deeper waters they will keep your ground bait intact until your feeder hits the bottom, or at least that’s what we hope.

 The cage feeder works similar to the open-ended feeder other than your bait will start to break up sooner in the water.

 Sweetcorn maggots micro pellets or chopped worms can be mixed into your ground bait and then packed into your feeder.
-I’d advise not to use a cage feeder if you plan fishing deeper waters.
+I’d advise you not to use a cage feeder if you plan to fish deeper waters.

-That being said cage feeders provide and excellent way to create a cloud of your ground bait as the feeder falls attracting carp into your swim.
+That being said cage feeders provide an excellent way to create a cloud of your ground bait as the feeder falls attracting carp into your swim.

-The maggot feeder has closed end with holes drilled across the body.
-This allows maggots to be piled into the feeder where they will slowly wriggle them self free attracting the carp and other fish in.
+The maggot feeder has a closed end with holes drilled across the body.
+This allows maggots to be piled into the feeder where they will slowly wriggle themselves free attracting the carp and other fish in.

-Using maggot feeders will be my go to in the winter months when the carp tend to be more picky as their metabolism slows down.
+Using maggot feeders will be my go-to in the winter months when the carp tend to be pickier as their metabolism slows down.
 Natural baits seem to do the trick more often than not.